Golf Weather Score

 Coore and Crenshaw routing through dunes, meadow, and forest — links transitions that re-ask the golfer's strategy on every hole.

 Live golf weather forecast and playability analysis for Bandon Trails in US.
-Today's G-Score: 65/100Decent but challenging due to breezy.
-Pack accordingly.
+Today's G-Score: 80/100Good conditions, though watch out for the chilly weather.

 CondClouds